 There is no standard figure but you need to make sure you have enough room for toe movement.
 Narrow shoes will glue your toes together resulting in unending pain and even improper air circulation.

-Very many parts of the body connect to the feet-from the hip, thigh, and knee bone.
-Medical practitioners term this relationship as “kinetic chain”.
+Very many parts of the body connect to the feet-from the hip, thigh, and knee bones.
+Medical practitioners term this relationship as a “kinetic chain”.
 So, as you can guess, your feet act as the foundation of your body.